 Support your gut-lung axis by consuming a fiber-rich diet which can help to produce anti-inflammatory short-chain fatty acids.

 Consider a probiotic that supports the microbiome and, secondarily, the lungs.
-There are specific strains that have been shown to have lung health benefits.
-As always, discuss with your doctor before you change your health regimen.
+There are specific strains that have been shown to have lung health benefits, such as the ones in resB Lung Support.
+You can learn more at www.resbiotic.com.
+And be sure to discuss with your doctor before you change your health regimen.

 About the Author